colinsauze/introduction-to-latex/_episodes/03-latex-commands.md

 keypoints:
 - "LaTeX uses a series of commands all beginning with a \ character"
 - "Some commands take additional arguments between a { and } character"
-- "Some commands take lots of additional content between begin and end commands"
+- "Some commands, known as environments lots of additional content between begin and end commands"
 ---